justinmichaels006/SparkOverview/ReadMe.md

-Prerequisites: Spark, sbt, and scala installed locally
+Prerequisites: Spark, sbt, and scala installed locally.
+Couchbase Day two-node cluster.

 1. Clone https://github.com/justinmichaels006/SparkOverview.git
 2. From the root of that cloned directory you should be able to execute “sbt assembly”.